About

 Vision

 The Southwest Urban Corridor Integrated Field Laboratory (SW-IFL) seeks to engage stakeholders and provide scientists and decision makers with high-quality, relevant knowledge capable of spurring and guiding responses to environmental concerns.
 The SW-IFL is a partnership involving the three public universities in Arizona, two national laboratories, and industry.
-Arizona State University leads a team that includes University of Arizona, Northern Arizona University, Oak Ridge National Laboratory, Brookhaven National Laboratory, and IBM.
+Arizona State University leads a team that includes University of Arizona, Northern Arizona University, Oak Ridge National Laboratory, Brookhaven National Laboratory, and industry partners.
 Our initial stakeholder network includes six city governments, multiple county-level agencies, community groups, and local non-profits throughout the region.

 Novelty